 This results in Scrum masters doing the bare minimum, to make sure they don’t lose any time that they could deliver features.
-While the true power of the Scrum master lies in getting the organization on board, making the team more empowered, and look out for continuous improvements.
+While the true power of the Scrum master lies in getting the organization on board, making the team more empowered, and looking out for continuous improvements.
 And the trade-off to me was; Do I want to put minimal effort into the growth of the team to make sure I can develop 5 story points per sprint?
 OR do I want to make sure that because of my full commitment as a Scrum master, the team can do 5 extra points (and even more) without my input as a developer?

 The Scrum master role I saw when starting is quite a lot different from how I fulfill that role now.
 I would say my perspective has changed for the better, and all of these lessons learned as a Scrum master help me become a little bit better every day.
 And I even picked up some scrum lessons learned along the way.
 The most important lessons for me were:

 - Don’t try to prevent all conflicts, let the team learn from them.

 - Take a good look at your own position.
-Don’t only follow the examples you have at work, but also look at outside sources how they fill the position.
+Don’t only follow the examples you have at work, but also look at outside sources and how they fill the position.

 - There is no 1 solution that will fit all teams, adapt your style to the phase the team is in.